 Whale tail or just a tale

 Each year in early autumn, when the seasonal change occurs hundreds of whales migrate from the frigid waters of the Arctic to the warm, calm waters surrounding the Baja Peninsula.
 December to March, you can see them playing and in waters near Los Cabos.
 The whales make their way south completing the 19,312-km (12,000-mile) migration by late December, staying until late March when they repeat their journey northward.

 The destination’s azure waters entice black, blue and striped marlin that weigh in as big as 1,000 pounds.
-Marlin is the number one fish in Los Cabos because it is present throughout the year, with peak months being May, June, December and January.
+Marlin is the number one fish in Los Cabos because it is present throughout the year, with peak months being May, June, December, and January.
 You can arrange one of the boats to take you fishing for Marlin and then take it to the restaurant where they will cook it for you.
-Our captain tried to talk us into it but given that tow out of four of our family gets seasick we had to pass.
+Our captain tried to talk us into it but given that two out of four of our family gets seasick we had to pass.

 While the Baja Peninsula today is a major migration route for whales, Cabo San Lucas was once an important trade route for Spanish galleons in the 1500s.
-Pirates would hide behind the protection of El Arco in the calm bay of the Sea of Cortez as they waited for Spanish fleets loaded with gold, spices and other treasures to pass.
-At the appropriate time they would launch their attack from the towering rock formation of El Arco.
+Pirates would hide behind the protection of El Arco Cabo in the calm bay of the Sea of Cortez as they waited for Spanish fleets loaded with gold, spices and other treasures to pass.
+At the appropriate time, they would launch their attack from the towering rock formation of El Arco.
 We didn’t see any pirates either…

 More Pelicans chilling by the marina — not sure if he is angry or he is just focusing on catching a fish or two